Analyzing your prompt, please hold on...

 The auto_fit_row method checks the contents of all the columns in the row and then auto-fits the row.

 A column is composed of many rows.
-It is possible to auto-fit a column based on the content in a range of cells in the column by calling an overloaded version of auto_fit_column method that takes the following parameters:
+It is possible to auto-fit a column based on the content in a range of cells in the column by calling an overloaded version of auto_fit_column that takes the following parameters:

 The auto_fit_column method checks the contents of all rows in the column and then auto-fits the column.